 What is the “Urban & Environmental Studies?”
 Course

-Urban & Environmental Studies (UES) is a course addressing the interaction between the built and natural environment.
-How our cities expand to interact with the open landscapes and how our designed landscapes integrate with cities.
+The Urban & Environmental Studies (UES) course explores the dynamic interaction between the built environment of cities and the natural landscapes that surround them.
+It delves into how cities expand and engage with open landscapes and how designed landscapes are integrated into urban environments.

 How did the course start?

-The course started as a graduate class at UC Berkeley and evolved to become a course that is taught along the semester in other universities and as a short course in the summer.
-It was fully or partially taught at UC Berkeley, San Francisco State University, Kansas State University, Graduate Institute for International Students and University of Huddersfield.
+The origins of the UES course can be traced back to its inception as a graduate class at UC Berkeley.
+Over time, it has evolved into a course taught throughout the academic semester at various universities and as a condensed summer course.
+This course has been offered at institutions such as UC Berkeley, San Francisco State University, Kansas State University, the Graduate Institute for International Students, and the University of Huddersfield.

 What are the aims of UES?